vertgenlab/gonomics/README.md

 * Daniel A. Snellings
 * Seth Weaver

+### Known Issues with Go 1.20
+<p>The latest version of Golang 1.20 has made substantial changes to random number generation that affect much of the testing infrastructure
+of Gonomics.
+As such, many tests will fail with the latest version of Golang, but will pass with Go version 1.19.
+We are working to address this issue and believe it will be resolved soon.</p>

 ### Complete Gonomics Documentation
 <p>The complete documentation for Gonomics can be found at the following website. https://pkg.go.dev/github.com/vertgenlab/gonomics </p>